A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 • Ohio (from AultCare)

-• Wisconsin (from Security Health Plan of Wisconsin, and Common Ground)
+• Wisconsin (from Security Health Plan of Wisconsin)

 In addition, there are still SHOP-certified plans in most of the states that run their own exchanges (detailed above).
-This includes California, Colorado, Connecticut, DC, Idaho, Maine, Maryland, Massachusetts, New Jersey, New Mexico, New York, Rhode Island, and Vermont.
+This includes California, Colorado, Connecticut, DC, Georgia, Idaho, Kentucky, Maine, Maryland, Massachusetts, New Jersey, New Mexico, Oregon (state-run small business exchange, and will be a fully state-run individual exchange by the fall of 2026),19 New York, Rhode Island, and Vermont.

 What size employers can enroll in small group health plans?